rkaunismaa/My-Local-Seer/README.md

 Nope! not any more ...
 conda activate mylocalseer

+## Friday, March 28, 2024

+Getting back to this cuz I really want to see how far I can take this effort ...

 ## Monday, February 19, 2024

 So once again I am coming across that 'they want me to use OpenAI, but I want to run everything locally' issue ... in this case, it is the OpenaIEmbeddings being substitued with [HuggingFaceEmbeddings](https://python.langchain.com/docs/integrations/text_embedding/huggingfacehub) ...